Geometric Lens Distortion: a common problem in photography

 Better lens distortion corrections than any other software

 Correcting geometric lens distortions is much more than a matter of simply straightening lines.
 DxO’s algorithms even correct the most complex distortions, including the keystone effect.
-This occurs when a large subject is photographed from a low angle with a wide-angle lens.
-It is a type of perspective distortion in which the converging lines make the subject appear larger on the bottom than on the top.
+This occurs when a large subject is photographed from an oblique angle with a wide-angle lens.

-To achieve even better results when correcting the geometric distortions that occur with wide-angle lenses, DxO algorithms also removes volume anamorphosis, which means objects located at the edges of the frame retain their original shape.
+To achieve even better results when correcting the geometric distortions that occur with wide-angle lenses, DxO algorithms also remove volume anamorphosis, which means objects located at the edge of the frame retain their original shape.